 Best Big Android Phones Android Central 2020

 What we consider a "normal" phone size today would feel downright gigantic just a few years ago.
 And that normalization of large phones has made it even easier for companies to make even bigger phones at the very top end of their lineup.
-When you need a big phone to give you the largest screen and most capabilities, the Galaxy S20 Ultra is the best of the bunch.
+When you need some size to give you the largest screen and most capabilities, the Galaxy S20 Ultra is the best big Android phone around.
 Not only does it have a huge display, but it's a great display — and everything else about the experience backs it up.

 - Best Overall: Samsung Galaxy S20 Ultra

-- Best With a Stylus: Samsung Galaxy Note 10+
+- Best With a Stylus: Samsung Galaxy Note 20 Ultra

 - Best Value: Samsung Galaxy A71